How much do you know about funding platforms?

 - As of July 7, 13,210,560 yen (approximately 120.56 million KRW) has been raised, with 1,596 supporters participating.

-- Selected for the Top 10 Rankings 4 times (June 16–July 7, 2023)
+- Selected for the Top 10 Rankings 4 times (as of June 16–July 7, 2023)

 There was a similar crowdfunding projectWadiz.
-It featured the Ice Shell short-sleeve T-shirt, made from a functional fabric with a cooling print that provides a refreshing feel.
-(Project Link) After raising 100 million won in its first funding round, it proved so popular that two follow-up projects were launched.
-I guess there’s no business like the heat business—it’s a universal truth.
+It featured the "Ice Shell" short-sleeve T-shirt, made from a functional fabric with a cooling print that provides a refreshing feel.
+(Project Link) After raising 100 million won in its first funding round, it became so popular that two follow-up projects were launched.
+I guess there’s no business like show business when it comes to beating the heat—it seems to be a universal truth.

 Through project collaboration, imagination becomes reality